rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 #### Assign by user

-Allows you to select an individual and grant them:

-- Permissions at the account level.
-- Access to linked cloud accounts, devices, services or **Product Groups**.
+Allows you to select an individual and grant them direct or effective permissions at the account level.
+You can also manage a user's access to associated cloud accounts, devices, services, product groups, and group membership by selecting the tabs on the **Assign By User** page.

-To assign permissions by user, perform the following steps:
+To assign permissions by user, complete the following steps:

+1. Select **Account > Permissions**.

-1. Click on **Assign by User**.
+2. Select **Assign by User**.

-2. Click on the specific user and select the tab accordingly.
+3. Select a user and select from one of the tabs to update the user permissions.

 #### Assign by user group